bsanghi/Vehicle-Detection/README.md

 hist_bins=32

-After reading the following blog which was mentioned in my mentor's messages, I used LUV and hog_channel=0 and created successful result with the same code and slightly different cuts in the slightly different cuts for averaged heatmaps for consecutive frames.
+Also, I used LUV and hog_channel=0 and created successful result with the same code and slightly different cuts for averaged heatmaps for consecutive frames.

 color_space='LUV'
 hog_channel=0